Stephen-Seo/AnotherAURHelper/docs/setup_lxc.md

 !!! note
     The `repo = ...` option determines the name of the repository.
 If you want to name it "MyCoolRepo", then it should be set as `repo = "/home/build/aur_pkgs/MyCoolRepo.db.tar"`.

+!!! note
+    The `signing_gpg_key_fp = ...` option ensures the correct signing key is used.
+You can use `GNUPGHOME=/home/build/signing_gpg gpg -K` to get your signing key's fingerprint to put in here.

 Create some necessary directories.